-Colorado Springs divorce attorney Bryson Perkins brings his extensive experience, smart and strategic advocacy, and fierce determination to men and women dealing with the stress of figuring out how marital property is divided in Colorado.
+Colorado Springs divorce attorney Bryson Perkins brings his extensive experience, smart and strategic advocacy, and fierce determination to men and women dealing with the stress of figuring out how marital property is divided according to Colorado law.
 Calling him to arrange for your free initial consultation is the first step in putting this ordeal behind you.

 With genuine care about your well-being and a lack of judgment about you or the circumstances surrounding the divorce, Bryson will listen to your story, help you understand your options, and develop a strategy to get you the best possible result.
 Bryson will bring his many years of experience to your situation and help you explore alternatives to get the best outcome for you and your family.